icy/git_xy/README.md

 - [ ] More `POSIX` ;)
 - [ ] Better error reporting
 - [ ] `hook/gh`: Return zero if a PR already exists
+- [ ] Sometimes we only need to create a PR without generate any commit

 Done

+- [x] Handle `--delete` option
 - [x] Create a hook script to create pull requests
 - [x] Gather multiple sub-folder in a single PR
 - [x] Re-use existing `git_xy` branch